-Content Efficiency: Five Types to Create Simultaneously
+Content Efficiency: Five Types to Create at the Same Time

 Create these five types of content at the same time, and in a specific order to give your inbound / SEO campaign consistency and make it easier to execute.